All Products

 You must configure at least one of the following parameters: maxVersions and timeRange.

-• If only the maxVersions parameter is specified, data of the specified number of versions is returned from the most recent data entry to the earliest data entry.
+• If you configure only the maxVersions parameter, data of the specified number of versions is returned from the most recent version to the earliest version.

-• If only the timeRange parameter is specified, all data whose versions are in the specified time range or data of the specified version is returned.
+• If you configure only the timeRange parameter, all data whose versions are in the specified time range or data of the specified version is returned.

-• If the maxVersions and timeRange parameters are specified, data of the specified number of versions in the specified time range is returned from the most recent data entry to the earliest data entry.
+• If you configure the maxVersions and timeRange parameters, data of the specified number of versions in the specified time range is returned from the most recent version to the earliest version.

 • To query data whose versions are in the specified time range, you must configure the start and end parameters.
 The start parameter specifies the start timestamp.
 The end parameter specifies the end timestamp.
-The specified range is a left-closed and right-open interval that is in the [start, end) format.
+The specified range is a left-closed, right-open interval that is in the [start, end) format.

-• To query data of a specific version, you must specify the timestamp parameter.
+• To query data of a specific version, you must configure the timestamp parameter.
 The timestamp parameter specifies a specific timestamp.

 Valid values of the timeRange parameter: 0 to Long.MAX_VALUE.
 Unit: millisecond.